WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

 -   Can technology inherently enable an economic model that supports technology commons?

+    -   What is the role of Government R&D in enabling and supporting technology commons?

 Without resolving these problems, we invoke the tragedy of the commons, where the commons may collapse due to individuals gaining short-term